saikumar10900/javascript-fundamentals/README.md

-**This repo has fundamental concepts of JavaScript and some solutions to the problems using JavaScript.**
+**This repo has fundamental concepts of JavaScript and solutions to the problems using JavaScript.**